 Lastly, check all available routes.
 Direct flights between point A and B are fast and convenient, but you might be able to find cheaper prices if you can stomach the hassle of a layover and connected flights.
 With the latest rulings, at least you’ll be able to use electronics on these flights.

 Note that some airfare websites employ price discrimination based on your browser activity and search history.
-When comparing prices, always use your browser’s private browsing mode to avoid this practice.
+When comparing prices, always use a VPN or your browser’s private browsing mode.

 Split Groups Into Separate Purchases